product

 Application for evaluation machine

-Network visualization of white Box switches using commercial tools ~SolarWinds edition~
+Network visualization for white Box switches using SolarWinds

 Introduction

-This time, with the cooperation of Jupiter Technology Co., Ltd. (hereafter referred to as Jupiter Technology), we built a SolarWinds verification environment, and tested the operation of the white Box switch with OcNOS and SONiC network OS.
-In this article, I will cover the contents of operation verification in combination with OcNOS.
+This time, with the cooperation of Jupiter Technology Co., Ltd. (hereinafter referred to as Jupiter Technology), we built a SolarWinds verification environment and verified the operation of the white Box switch with the network OSs OcNOS and SONiC.
+This article covers the details of the verification of operation in combination with OcNOS.

-Examples of visualizations on the SolarWinds dashboard include monitoring white-Box switch traffic flow, resource status, and communication paths.
+Examples of visualizations on the SolarWinds dashboard include monitoring of traffic flow, resource status, and communication paths for white Box switches.

-We touched on OcNOS in the 4th article, and visualization using Open Source Software (OSS) tools in the 9th and 10th articles, so be sure to check them out as well.
+We touched on OcNOS in the fourth article, and visualization using Open Source Software (OSS) tools in the ninth and tenth articles, so be sure to check those out as well.

-There are other articles related to Open Networking, so please see the article that interests you from the "List of articles" below.
+We have other articles related to Open Networking, so please check out the article that interests you from the list below.

 Operators connect to the SolarWinds web console via a web browser such as Google Chrome.
-The Windows server periodically sends and receives data (such as SNMP messages) to and from the white-Box switch, and the received data is stored in a database.
+The Windows server periodically sends and receives data (such as SNMP messages) to and from the white Box switch, which is then stored in a database.

 Figure 1: Verification environment

-On the menu screen of the SolarWinds dashboard, functions (modules) are divided into three major categories as follows.
+On the SolarWinds dashboard menu screen, functions (modules) are divided into three major categories as shown below.

 Network Performance Monitor (NPM): It includes the resource status of CPU and memory usage of the equipment, the status of various interfaces, the monitoring function of the communication path, etc.